atreyasha/spp-explainability/docs/develop.md

     3. Regex OOP

-        1. Add modes for regex search
+        1.  find tricks to handle **UNK** tokens, which could be related or delegated to compression techniques

-            1.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance
+        2.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance

+2. Tasks intra-writing

+    1. Visualization

+        1. Cross-model comparisons

+            1.  visualize examples where regex and neural model align and misalign

+        2. Regex OOP
-        2. Add visualization of regex ensemble with graphviz

-            1.  can specify which pattern to visualize and how to make large scale visualizations
+            1.  add visualization of regex ensemble with graphviz -\> can specify which pattern to visualize and how to make large scale visualizations

-2. Post explainability

-    1. Miscellaneous explainability

-        1.  attempt to multi-thread all regex-related scripts

-        2.  find out if individual compiled regex or full compiled regex is better

-        3.  maybe add value of atol directly into explainability by simplification\'s argument parser so this can be adjusted for different models
+        3. Model runs

+            1.  add visualizations of model runs using dedicated functions, preferably all using python libraries

+        4. SoPa++ computational graph

+            1.  add visualization of computational graph function directly to sopa torch model

     2. Dedicated modelling

-        1.  add visualization of computational graph function directly to sopa torch model

-        2.  replace `bias_scale` argument default with 1.0 since it is used outside of the semiring, might be more descriptive to have it that way instead of `None`
+        1.  replace `bias_scale` argument default with 1.0 since it is used outside of the semiring, might be more descriptive to have it that way instead of `None`

-        3.  vary tau argument in grid search and use values in range from 0.25-0.75
+        2.  vary tau argument in grid search and use values in range from 0.25-0.75

-        4.  remove Heaviside name from STE for simplicity -\> change citation to 2013 paper which is more fundamental:
+        3.  remove Heaviside name from STE for simplicity -\> change citation to 2013 paper which is more fundamental:
             <https://arxiv.org/abs/1308.3432>

-        5.  make custom normalizer module to dynamically ignore infinities instead of expecting fixed sizes -\> requires some new code to be written and autograd must be tested
+        4.  make custom normalizer module to dynamically ignore infinities instead of expecting fixed sizes -\> requires some new code to be written and autograd must be tested

-        6.  consider using a generic function for batch minima, since this could be dependent on the semiring
+        5.  consider using a generic function for batch minima, since this could be dependent on the semiring

-        7.  change frequency of tensorboard, evaluation and model saving to update-level
+        6.  change frequency of tensorboard, evaluation and model saving to update-level

             1.  update arg parser with new arguments